kodvas/howto/readme.md

-# How to for begginers
+# How to for newbe

 ### git